agabor/docs/_includes/ios/in-app-purchases.md

 # In-App Purchases

 Parse provides a set of APIs for working with in-app purchases.
-Parse makes it easier to work with `StoreKit` and facilitates delivery of downloadable content with receipt verification in the cloud.
+MSG makes it easier to work with `StoreKit` and facilitates delivery of downloadable content with receipt verification in the cloud.
 Receipt verification is a mechanism that allows you to restrict downloads to only those users that have paid accordingly.

 In addition, developers can attach query-able metadata on products to categorize, search, and dynamically manipulate products available for purchase.

-Lastly, any content uploaded to Parse is exempt from the Apple review process, and hence can be served as soon as the upload is complete.
+Lastly, any content uploaded to MSG is exempt from the Apple review process, and hence can be served as soon as the upload is complete.

 ## Apple Setup

-Prior to using in-app purchases on Parse, you'll need to set up your app and products with Apple.
+Prior to using in-app purchases on MSG, you'll need to set up your app and products with Apple.
 This process spans both the provisioning portal and iTunes Connect.
 We recommend following this [step-by-step guide](https://developer.apple.com/library/content/technotes/tn2259/_index.html).

 Note that this is a tricky setup process so please ensure you follow Apple's documentation precisely.